benjamin-asdf/bobscheme/Readme.md

 # Foo Accumulator

-Shwing lexical binding and a clojure-like reference type.
+Here: Lexical binding and a clojure-like reference type.

 This Bobscheme code defines a function called `make-adder`.
 This function returns a function object, that accumulates the sum of all the args it was called with.